lws803/main/CS2113T_cheats/Testing.md

 ## Equivalence partitiion
+Grouping of test inputs

 A **group** of test inputs that are likely to be processed by the SUT in the same way. eg. 0...INT_MIN (-ve numbers), 1...INT_MAX, specified range for the function

 - **avoid testing too many inputs from one partition**.
 Testing too many inputs from the same partition is unlikely to find new bugs.
-This increases the efficiency of testing by reducing redundant test cases.
+This increases the efficiency of testing by reducing redundant test cases. (eg. testing a function which accepts only 1...10, and we test with 11, 12, 13.
+There's no need to test with 12 and 13 as it is already going to give the same output as testing 11)

 - **ensure all partitions are tested**.
 Missing partitions can result in bugs going unnoticed.
 This increases the effectiveness of testing by increasing the chance of finding bugs.